 A summary of required PWD approvals by L&I permit type is provided in Table 2.6-1.

 Required PWD Approval

-Building Permit – Foundation Only and New Construction
+Building Permit – Foundation Only, New Construction, and Site/Utility

 PWD Private Development Services staff coordinate with L&I staff in the enforcement of development projects that are not in compliance with Stormwater Regulations or the Pennsylvania Department of Environmental Protection (PA DEP) Erosion and Sediment Pollution Control Program Manual (2012 or latest).
 When deemed necessary, PWD will request L&I enforcement support on non-compliant properties.

 L&I administers the City of Philadelphia Plumbing Code (Plumbing Code).
 All requirements of the Plumbing Code must be met when designing a project to meet the Stormwater Regulations or to voluntarily manage stormwater on private property.
 This includes, but is not limited to, the design of all stormwater drainage piping as per the Plumbing Code.
 PWD will often refer the applicant to L&I for specific questions regarding sewer and water configurations as related to the Plumbing Code.